mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 property, which describes all the configurable HTML attributes of a widget.
 Each HTML attribute is characterized by a name, a data type and a default value.

+# Building a web-based control panel

+In the following sections we formulate the requirements for a dynamic control panel application, provide a brief introduction to TangoJS, present selected aspects of development process and give an overview of possible deployment options.

+## Goal setting and requirements analysis

+The demo application described in this work is inspired by the SarDemo project, which is often used to demonstrate the abilities of the Sardana toolset [] on desktop installations of Tango.
+The main view of SarDemo's user interface is shown in Fig. [].
+It is a dashboard where the user can place multiple widgets representing the attributes and commands of various devices.

+*Fig. ?: SarDemo user interface.*

+A similar application for TangoJS, the *TangoJS Panel*, will help TangoJS project to gain popularity in the Tango community.
+The users should be able to test TangoJS widgets with their own Tango installation.
+The Panel application needs to be easy to deploy and should require zero configuration.
+A set of functional requirements was formulated as a guidance for development process.
+The user should be able to:

+* use Panel application with his own Tango installation (and mTango on server side),
+* browse all device servers defined in the database,
+* create interactive widgets for selected attributes of the devices,
+* place the widgets on a dashboard and move them around,
+* save and restore the layout of the dashboard.

+The web technologies are the best choice for creating dashboard-like layouts.
+TangoJS paired with a lightweight frontend framework will allow to address goals formulated above with minimal effort required.
+Technical details of implementation and architectural considerations are described later in this section.

 ## Interactive synoptic panel development

 In this chapter we describe the design and development process process of the